Get to know the Amazon research community at ACL 2019!

 Job Opportunities for Graduating Students and Experienced Researchers

-We are looking for results-driven individuals who can apply advanced machine learning techniques, love to work with data, are deeply technical, and highly innovative.
-If you long for the opportunity to build solutions to challenging problems that directly impact the way Amazon transforms the consumer experience, we are the place for you.
-To apply, email your resume to ACL2018@amazon.com or apply to one of the postings below.
+We are looking for results-driven individuals who apply advanced computer vision and machine learning techniques, love to work with data, are deeply technical, and highly innovative.
+If you long for the opportunity to invent and build solutions to challenging problems that directly impact the way Amazon transforms the consumer experience, we are the place for you.
+To apply, email your resume to ACL2019@amazon.com and let us know if there are any specific locations, teams, or research leaders that you are interested in working with.

 Amazon Web Services (AWS) Research Grants